mokaiser/hello-world/README.md

 Hi everyone :)

-I'm new to coding, so I'm currently teaching myself HTML, CSS, and JS.
-Looking forward to improve and add new skills!
+I just made a GitHub account.
+Looking forward to improving and adding new skills!